Redesigning Coupa Main Buyer Management Tool

 Strategic Milestones

 Rather than jumping straight into design, I stepped back to define a high-level strategy to tackle the root problem.
-I broke it down into three milestones, which were presented during the October 2022 walkthrough and targeted for completion by February 2023.
+I broke it down into three milestones, which were presented during the August 2023 walkthrough and targeted for completion by September 2024.

 Mapping the Problem: A Broken Requisition Ownership Flow